emann615/Home-SOC-Lab/Ransomware-Detection-and-Response.md

 </br>
 </br>

-- When I checked the Detections tab in Lima Charlie, I could also see that my rule was not triggered.
+- When I checked the Detections tab in Lima Charlie, I could also see that the **vss_deletion_kill_it** rule was not triggered.

 <img src="https://github.com/emann615/SOC-Lab/assets/117882385/b080d571-0819-402a-83a2-65ddb842dea1" height="100%" width="100%"/>
 </br>